 5 Ways to Exercise Outside Smarter…Not Harder

 If you are anything like me, the warmer weather has you wanting to get outside!
 Why not get the best of both worlds, soak up some vitamin D while getting in your daily workout?
-Long walks on a Sunday afternoon are amazing, but thinking creatively and implementing these tactics can upgrade your fitness routine.

 Ellen Thomsen, MS, RD, LMNT, CDE is a Registered Dietitian, Certified Diabetes Educator and Integrative and Functional Nutrition Certified Practitioner.
 She is the diabetes education program coordinator and sees patients the Millard Clinic.
 She works with patients to identify root causes to health conditions and make changes to improve overall health.
 Ellen’s passion is to help others develop lifestyle habits that allow them to feel their best.